Blog

 Dear friends,

-I am sorry for the fallout of dyhr.com for more than a month or so..
-Its due to rather sudden and unforeseen circumstances.
+I am sorry for the fallout of dyhr.com for more than a month or so.
+It’s due to rather sudden and unforeseen circumstances.
 But we are up and running again!

-When ever I fall I most rise again.
+Whenever I fall I must rise again.

-Yours sincerely, Thomas
+Yours sincerely,

 • Finding the way